This page (Page

 everyone catches on and how eager your audience is to join in the fun.

-educational experience for lots of kids in order to expose them to
+to provide an educational experience for lots of kids in order to

-of these goals.
-Theres no one "right way to do
+can serve either of these goals.
+Theres no one "right

-it!
-Many teachers produce wonderful elaborate productions with
+way to do it!
+Many teachers produce wonderful elaborate

-professional sets and costumes.
-And we love to see pictures of
+productions with professional sets and costumes.
+And we love to

 no one right way to do it!"